dask/dask/docs/source/gpu.rst

 However if your tasks primarily use a GPU then you probably want far fewer tasks running at once.
 There are a few ways to limit parallelism here:

--  Limit the number of threads explicitly on your workers using the ``--nthreads`` keyword in the CLI or the ``ncores=`` keyword in Python.
+-   Limit the number of threads explicitly on your workers using the ``--nthreads`` keyword in the CLI or the ``ncores=`` keyword the Cluster constructor.
 -   Use `worker resources <https://distributed.dask.org/en/latest/resources.html>`_ and tag certain tasks as GPU tasks so that the scheduler and limit them, while leaving the rest of your CPU cores for other work

 Specifying GPUs per Machine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~